 Agreement with Mr. Smith.
-Under Mr. Smith's letter agreement, he is entitled to a base salary of \$380,000, prorated for Mr. Smith's hire date of July 31, 2017 and subject to adjustment in the Compensation Committee's sole discretion, is eligible to receive an annual target performance bonus of up to 35% of his base salary, prorated for Mr. Smith's hire date of July 31, 2017, as determined by the Compensation Committee, and is entitled to certain severance benefits as described below.
+Under Mr. Smith's letter agreement, he is entitled to a base salary and is eligible to receive an annual target performance bonus based on a percentage of his base salary, each as determined and may be adjusted by the Compensation Committee, and is entitled to certain severance benefits as described below.